tripal/tripal_simpletest/README.md

 To run the tests from the command line, go to your Drupal installation root and
 type:
-php -f scripts/run-tests.sh -- --url http://www.yourdevsite.com/ YourTestGroupName
+php -f scripts/run-tests.sh -- --url http://www.yourdevsite.com/ YourTestGrpName

 MAINTAINERS